JustThisWeeb/simple-youtube-downloader-gui/README.md

 As the same would suggest this is a simple youtube downloader with a gui.
 I essentially just reused the code from my other repository with the same name if you exclude the gui part.

 now it's not really perfect but I did also make it in just a few hours while learning about tkinter.
-I had an issue with the window becoming unresponsive when downloading a playlist and if you actually spam it it will crash.
-Not sure if the issue will get replicated on your end.

 One note I'd like to make is that I actually replaced the original .py file with a .pyw file which only really prevents the command prompt from opening up.